edkrueger/eco395m/projects/final-project.md

 You'll have to use at least one significant technology or pattern that we haven't covered in homework.
 Some examples of variable difficulty could include:
 * Using Big Query
 * Making an interactive dashboard in Streamlit
-* Making an application or dashboard in Flask
+* Making an application or dashboard in FastAPI (or Flask)
 * Making and deploying a dashboard as a static site
 * Using the ORM part of SQLAlchemy
 * Use a faster library (CUDF, Polars, Dask, Spark, etc.) to process larger datasets